Krista E. Wiegand: Career

 Wiegand is a specialist in international relations, focusing on international and civil conflict, conflict resolution, and Indo-Pacific security.
 She is an expert on territorial and maritime disputes, particularly the disputes in the South China Sea, East China Sea, and the Sea of Japan, and a specialist in maritime international law.
-She is a Professor and Director of the Center for National Security and Foreign Affairs at the Howard H. Baker School of Public Policy and Public Affairs, both of which were inaugurated in July 2023.
+She was a Professor and Director of the Center for National Security and Foreign Affairs at the Howard H. Baker School of Public Policy and Public Affairs, until June 2026.

-Wiegand joined the faculty at Georgia Southern University (GSU) in 2005 as an assistant professor in their Department of Political Science and Director of their Honors Program in Political Science.
+Wiegand joined the faculty at Georgia Southern University (GSU) in 2005 as an assistant professor in their Department of Political Science and served as Director of the Honors Program in Political Science.
 She stayed at GSU for nine years before accepting a position at the University of Tennessee (UT).

 Upon joining the faculty at UT, Wiegand became an associate professor of Political Science and Director of the Global Security Program at the Howard H. Baker Jr. Center for Public Policy.
-As Director of the Center for National Security and Foreign Affairs since 2023, Wiegand directs multiple government-funded grants, conducts policy-relevant research on international conflict, organizes and hosts a series of events and workshops, and works with faculty fellows and affiliates across multiple disciplines and partner institutions at UTK, across the US, and in Japan.
+As Director of the Center for National Security and Foreign Affairs since 2023, Wiegand directed multiple government-funded grants, conducts policy-relevant research on international conflict, organized and hosted a series of events and workshops, and worked with faculty fellows and affiliates across multiple disciplines and partner institutions at UTK, across the US, and in Japan.

+Wiegand started her current position as Head of the School of Social Sciences at Monash University in July 2026.
+In this role, she oversees four sections: Politics & International Relations; Criminology; Sociology, Gender Studies & Behavioural Studies; and Human Geography, Anthropology & Development Studies.
+She is a Professor in Politics & International Relations in the School of Social Sciences at Monash University.

 In 2015, Wiegand taught for the Semester at Sea program.
 In 2017, Wiegand accepted a Fulbright senior scholarship which sent her to the Philippines for research purposes for five months.
 Two years later, she was appointed the Co-Editor-in-Chief of the journal International Studies Quarterly, flagship journal of the International Studies Association, with Brandon Prins from 2019 until the end of 2023.
+In 2025, Wiegand served as a Fulbright Specialist at Don Mariano Marcos Memorial State University in La Union, Philippines working with faculty, staff, and students on governance, conflict management, and the role of academic institutions in strengthening local resilience.